uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-the essential matrix is just a special form of the fundamental matrix. one where pixel coordinates are from the calibrated camera.
+The essential matrix is just a special form of the fundamental matrix.

+One where pixel coordinates are from the calibrated camera.
 :::

 ## Essential Matrix {data-auto-animate="true}